repobee/repobee-sanitizer/README.md

 }
 ````

-> Example 3: Skeletonized code that is provided to students.
+> Example 3: Sanitized code that is provided to students.

 We can see that the only code that remains inside the function is that of the `REPLACE-WITH` marker.
 This gives us the main usage that `repobee-santizer` was developed for, it allows us to combine finished solutions with the "skeletonized" solutions that are provided to students.

 # Prefixing
 Sometimes (usually) we want code that can run, its a good thing then that `repobee-sanitizer` blocks can be commented out!
-Example two will produce the same output as the following:
+Example 2 will produce the same output as the following:

 ````
 class StackTest {